Master of Science in Law Application

 Applicants must have earned an undergraduate degree from an accredited four-year college or university in the United States, or its equivalent from a foreign institution.
 Pacific McGeorge is seeking candidates who hold a Bachelor's degree and have a demonstrated, successful career (minimum three to five years professional experience), or have a graduate degree in another dicipline.

 Resumes and personal statements will be carefully considered by the Admissions Committee.

-Completed applications are reviewed on a rolling basis throughout the year, and many applicants will receive an admission decision within three weeks from the date their application becomes complete.
+The regular deadline to apply is June 15, with priority given to applications received by May 1.
+Completed applications are reviewed on a rolling basis throughout the year, and most applicants will receive an admission decision within three weeks from the date their application becomes complete.

 - Signature form (pdf)

 - Official transcript(s) from all universities and colleges attended

 - Personal statement

 - Interview Process

 Graduate school entrance exams are not required; however, those who have taken these exams are requested to provide their scores.